FishyStix12/Kali-Terminal-Themes-2023/README.md

 1. Copy the prompt_christmas and prompt_halloween emojis in the prompt and paste them into the "**prompt_symbol**" variable within the "**.zshrc**" file in Kali Linux.
 2. Ensure that you have installed the "**figlet**" and "**lolcat**" tools on your Kali instance. <br />
 <br />
-Thank you for using my scripts, and have a hacky holiday!
+Thank you for using my scripts, and I hope you have Hacky Holidays!